Post

 }

-A backward slice from first includes list.Count > 0 because it controls whether the assignment executes.
-But the count itself doesn’t affect the value of first—only the element at index 0 matters.
-A perfectly precise analysis would exclude the count.
-SharpFocus includes it for soundness.
+A backward slice from first includes list.Count > 0, because that condition controls whether the assignment runs.
+The count doesn’t actually affect the value of first, only the element at index 0 does, so a perfectly precise analysis would leave it out.
+SharpFocus keeps it.
+You occasionally see a few extra highlighted lines; you never miss one that mattered.

-Building a CFG from Roslyn’s semantic model is costly.
-SharpFocus caches CFGs per method:
+Building a CFG off Roslyn’s semantic model is one of the more expensive steps, so SharpFocus caches them per method:

 1